 3 Strategies to Avoid Sugar Cravings

 Some of the best healthy fats include oils (coconut, olive, avocado, MCT), grass-fed butter, seeds (such as chia, flax and sesame), nuts and nut butters, and full-fat dairy.
-In addition, other foods that curb sugar cravings include high-protein foods like chicken, fish, eggs, and meal replacement shakes; naturally-sweet fresh fruits including berries; and small amounts of dried fruits (with no added sugar), such as prunes or cranberries.
+In addition, other foods that can help curb sugar cravings through increasing satiety include high-protein foods like chicken, fish, eggs, and meal replacement shakes - Also, naturally-sweet fresh fruits including berries; and small amounts of dried fruits (with no added sugar), such as prunes or cranberries can help satisfy your sugar cravings in a more nutritious way.

 2) Choose a Smarter Beverage

 And that leads us to our next problem with juice… it’s far too easy to consume large quantities of it, taking in loads of sugar all at once.
-You’re fueling your sugar addiction without even knowing it!
-To avoid sugar cravings in between meals, cut out fruit juices, and any other beverages that contain added sugar.
+You may be fueling your sugar addiction without even knowing it!
+To help avoid sugar cravings in between meals, cut out or cut down on fruit juices, and any other beverages that contain added sugar.

 3) Have a Healthier Afternoon Snack

 Sometime between lunch and dinner, you may experience a dip in energy that can make you more vulnerable to reaching for a piece of candy or other sugary treat for a quick pick-me-up.
-If you want to know how to stop sugar cravings in the evening, it’s time to reach for something much smarter to hold you over until dinner…
+If you want to know a way that can help stop sugar cravings in the evening, it’s time to reach for something smarter to hold you over until dinner…

 The best afternoon snack is one that is balanced, with healthy fats, good protein, and healthy carbs.
 Some great options include peanut butter on whole wheat crackers, celery dipped in hummus, and non-sweetened Greek yogurt with berries.
-Even if what you’re craving is a chocolate bar, reach for one of these snacks instead – your sugar craving will likely dissipate.
+Even if what you’re craving is a chocolate bar, try to satisfy that craving in a healthier way - like adding a small amount of dark chocolate to your yogurt or having a chocolate 310 Shake.
+This will ensure you’re fueling your body, while also allowing you to honor your cravings!

-As another tip for how to stop sugar cravings in the evening, try a healthy 310 Detox Tea that works to satisfy your cravings!
-These great-tasting, health-promoting teas can help you get through your afternoons without the need for sugar.
+As another tip for how to satisfy sugar cravings in the evening, try a healthy 310 Detox Tea or 310 Lemonade!
+These great-tasting, health-promoting beverages have naturally sweet flavor to help you get through your afternoons without the need for sugar.

 Ready to face your sugar cravings head-on and win?!
 Or, maybe you’re ready to say goodbye to sugar altogether?
 Check out this article revealing our Top 10 Tips for Quitting Sugar and being happier and healthier in the process.